-The busts of the Washington President (left) and the Washington Born Virginia (right) are identical and almost certainly created by the same engraver.
+The busts of the Washington President (left) and the Washington Born Virginia (right) are identical and must have been made by the same engraver.

 The narrative discussing the letter from Pike provides a convincing argument that the 1792 George Washington President gold eagle pattern was struck in America, specifically by Jacob Perkins in Newburyport, Massachusetts.